12ashok/maven-web-app/README.md

     * To restart docker
       sudo service docker restart
-    * docker info you get successfull information about docker that jenkins user
+    * docker info you get successfull information about docker that jenkins user and if you enble to getting any error type this command sudo chmod 777 /var/run/docker.sock
+  5) we need to install some plugins in your jenkins server like SSH agent , publish over SSH
+  6) go to pipeline syntax generatar serach for ssh agent , create username and upload the build server privatekey .
+  7)when ever deploy image for build server we need create jenkins user in your build server after restart the docker